mrraihan29/OilFilterMonitoringSystem/README.md

-# Oil Filter Clogging Prediction and Monitoring Mobile App
+# Oil Filter Clogging Prediction and Monitoring Mobile App (On Process)

 This repository hosts the development of a **mobile application** and **machine learning models** designed to predict and monitor oil filter clogging in fuel transport vehicles.
 The project supports preventive maintenance strategies, reducing operational costs and improving fleet reliability for Pertamina fuel transport vehicles.